gatsby-image

 }

-For other explanations of how to get started with gatsby-image, see this blog post by community member Kyle Gill Image Optimization Made Easy with Gatsby.js, this post by Hunter Chang (which also includes some details about changes to gatsby-image for Gatsby v2): An Intro To Gatsby Image V2, or this free playlist on egghead.io with examples for using gatsby-image
+`For other explanations of how to get started with gatsby-image, see this blog post by community member Kyle Gill Image Optimization Made Easy with Gatsby.js, this post by Hunter Chang (which also includes some details about changes to gatsby-image for Gatsby v2): An Intro To Gatsby Image V2, or this free playlist on egghead.io with examples for using gatsby-image.

 Polyfilling object-fit/object-position for IE

-CSS properties (which aren’t supported by default in Internet Explorer), import from gatsby-image/withIEPolyfill
+If you’d like to include a polyfill for the object-fit/object-position CSS properties (which aren’t supported by default in Internet Explorer), import from gatsby-image/withIEPolyfill instead:

 // Other imports...